SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 #### Hints and Guidelines

 We read the input numbers **in pairs**.
 For each pair, we calculate the **sum**.
 While reading the input pairs, for each pair, except the first one, we have to calculate **the difference with the previous one**.
 To do that, we need to store the sum of the previous pair in a separate variable.
-Finally, we find the **largest difference** between two pairs.
+Finally, we find the **largest difference** between the two pairs.
 If it is **0**, print **“Yes”** + the value, otherwise - **“No”** + the difference.

 #### Testing in The Judge System

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/655#11](https://judge.softuni.org/Contests/Practice/Index/655#11).

-## Problem: Graphical and web applications
+## Problem: Graphical and Web Applications

-In the current chapter, we learned about **loops** as a construction in programming that allows us to repeat a given action or a group of actions many times.
+In the current chapter, we learned about **loops** as construction in programming that allows us to repeat a given action or a group of actions many times.
 Now let us play with them.
 To do that, we will draw some figures that will consist of many repeating graphical elements.
 This time, we will not do it in the console but in a graphical environment using "**turtle graphics**".
 It will be interesting.
 And it is not at all complicated.
 Try it!

 ### Problem: Turtle Graphics GUI Application